 6-8 raisins (optional)

-1. Put ghee into a nonstick heavy-bottomed pan over medium heat.
-When small bubbles appear at the bottom of pan, add carrots and saute for 10 minutes or until carrots are soft.
+1. Put ghee into a pan over medium heat.
+When ghee has melted, add carrots and saute for around 10 minutes or until carrots are soft.

-3. Add milk and stir well.
-Lower heat to low and cook for 12 minutes or until the mixture is thick/forms moist clumps.
+3. Add milk and stir again.
+In low heat, cook until mixture thickens.